aghosn/aghosn.github.io/_pages/about.md

 ---

 Prior to joining Microsoft, I did my PhD at EPFL (Switzerland), with Prof. Edouard Bugnion, Prof. James R. Larus, and Prof. Mathias Payer.
-My research focused on providing new and efficient programming abstractions to manage heterogeneous trust levels in applications, sandboxing untrusted libraries and running trusted code in TEEs.
+My research focused on providing new and efficient programming abstractions to manage heterogeneous trust levels in applications: sandboxing untrusted libraries and running trusted code in TEEs.
 I modified and extended the Go compiler as well as Python's runtime to support these new abstractions.

 ---